Introduction

 Why Your Core Needs This

-Pregnancy and postpartum life shift your body in big ways.
-Your core, that powerhouse of abs, obliques, and lower back, takes a hit from carrying a baby, inside and out.
+Pregnancy and after having a baby life shift your body in big ways.
+Your core, that powerhouse of abs, side muscles, and lower back, takes a hit from carrying a baby, inside and out.
 Weakness here can mean achy backs, slouchy posture, or just feeling off-balance.
 A few focused minutes can start fixing that.
-Strengthening your midsection helps you lift your kiddo without wincing and move through your day with more ease.
+Strengthening your middle area helps you lift your kiddo without wincing and move through your day with more ease.
 Plus, seeing your stamina grow over time can lift your spirits too.
 Ready for a quick win?
 Here's the plan.

 The Workout: 5 Moves, 10 Minutes